 - 5.1 In response to the aspirations of the Borough Council, the needs of the highway and transportation network and as a product of the consultation described above it has been possible to advance to a stage where a design for the Project can be identified.
 This then has certain additional characteristics in terms of other, ancillary aspects that are described in further detail below. - 5.2 Members will be aware of the nature of the project in broad terms.
-However, this section of this report explains the scope and extent of the Mersey Gateway Project as it stands today. - 5.3 The works can be divided into two broad categories: - 5.3.1 Main Works these are shown on the plan at Appendix 1 edged blue and described at 6.11 6.37 and will be the subject of the proposed order under section 3(1)(b) of the Transport and Works Act 1992, to authorise the construction of the Mersey Gateway bridge and ancillary works; and - 5.3.2 Remote Works, including SJB these are shown on the plan at Appendix 1 edged red and described at 6.38 6.47.
-These works are the subject of the other applications and orders required for the Project, which are also explained in this report by way of context.
+However, this section of this report explains the scope and extent of the Mersey Gateway Project as it stands today.
+This is then used in the ensuing section of this report to explain the suite of applications and orders that are required in order to secure powers for the construction and operation of the Project.